ipieters/calc/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](Only problem when dividng by 0, it outputs &#34;Infinity&#34; instead of Undefined, but otherwise, cover most exception cases).
+Contributions, issues and feature requests are welcome!<br />
 ## Show your support

 Give a ⭐️ if this project helped you!